-Anyone been to Kasha-Katuwe Tent Rocks National Monument?
+Anyone been to Kasha-Katuwe Tent Rocks National Monument outside of Santa Fe, New Mexico?
 Do you have photos or advice you’d like to share?

 Cultural observances of the Cochiti Pueblo people will sometimes close the sacred site, so check Kasha-Katuwe Tent Rocks National Monument’s website before setting out to this remote area.
 If closed, a good alternative is Tsankawi Village Trail.

 If you like this trail, you’ll love my book, New Mexico’s Bandelier Walking Tour: A Self-guided Pictorial Sightseeing Tour and you can find it on Amazon.

 This blog, UNSTOPPABLE Stacey Travel, contains affiliate links.
 If you make a purchase through these links, Stacey earns a commission at no extra cost to you.
 These commissions help reduce the costs of keeping this travel blog active.